bmswens/openGardener/README.md

 ## Acknowledgments

-* My wife, for forcing me to take care of her plants while she's away.
+* My friend, for forcing me to take care of her plants while she's away.